California Unemployment Benefits

 - Vietnamese – 1-800-547-2058

 If the applicant is hearing impaired, he or she can reach the TTY line on 1-800-815-938.

 Fax or Mail

-You may also choose to send your application for unemployment benefits through fax or by mail.
-Download the Unemployment Insurance Application forms from the Forms and Publications page of the EDD website.
-Fill up the relevant forms and you can either fax it or mail it to the EDD using the address on the forms.
+The applicant can send their application for unemployment benefits through fax or by mail.
+All they have to do is to download the Unemployment Insurance Application forms from the Forms and Publications page of the edd.ca.gov website.
+Fill up the relevant forms and fax it or mail it to the EDD using the address on the forms.

 How to File Weekly Claims

-You can file your weekly benefits by contacting the same sources used for filing the initial claims.
-Once you file your initial claim, you will receive crucial information on your claim.
-You must read and respond to all the requests to avoid payment delays.
+Applicants can file their weekly benefits by contacting the same sources used for filing the initial claims.
+Once the initial claim is filed, the applicant will receive crucial information on his or her claim.
+The applicant must read and respond to all the requests to avoid payment delays.

-You will also separately receive your first Continued Claim Form, DE 4581.
-You must fill this up and submit it once in every two weeks to request for your benefits.
-This process is known as certifying for benefits in the state of California, and this provides the EDD with the required information to verify your weekly eligibility.
+The applicant will also separately receive his or her first Continued Claim Form, DE 4581, which must be filled up and submitted once in every two weeks to request for your benefits.
+This process is known as certifying for benefits in the state of California, and this provides the EDD with the required information to verify the applicant’s weekly eligibility.

 UI Benefits Amount

-Use the calculator to find out how much weekly benefits you may approximately earn in the state of California.
+Applicants can use the calculator to find out how much weekly benefits he or she may approximately earn in the state of California.